-It also provides a rationale for genuinely international publications (possibly to include a multi-media collection of teacher-research reports as well as a book) which will bring together experiences from various contexts as a complement to books / journal special issues focusing on particular countries as has tended to be the case in the past.
+It was also hoped the Festival would provide a rationale for genuinely international publications (possibly to include a multi-media collection of teacher-research reports as well as a book) which will bring together experiences from various contexts as a complement to books / journal special issues focusing on particular countries as has tended to be the case in the past.

-Festival outputs (in the form of video-recordings of presentations at the events) will be made available to a wider audience, to broaden access to teachers in developing countries, in particular, who may not otherwise have access to professional development opportunities of the kind envisaged.
-A steering committee is being formed to discuss how to maximize publicity for festival events and ensure this kind of wider dissemination.
-This Festival website for video-recorded presentations of teacher-research has been constructed and is frequently highlighted in the Teachers Research!
+Festival outputs (in the form of video-recordings of presentations at the events) were made available to a wider audience, to broaden access to teachers in developing countries, in particular, who may not otherwise have access to professional development opportunities of the kind envisaged.
+A steering committee was formed to discuss how to maximize publicity for festival events and ensure this kind of wider dissemination.
+This Festival website for video-recorded presentations of teacher-research was constructed and frequently highlighted in the Teachers Research!
 Facebook group as well as IATEFL Research SIG, British Council TeachingEnglish and other media.
-A major aim of our activity is to bring together teacher-researchers around the world and help build a sense of a global ELT teacher-research community.
+A major aim of our activity was to bring together teacher-researchers around the world and help build a sense of a global ELT teacher-research community.